AdedejiArt/Health-Management-System/README.md

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description` -->

 Health Hub is a web application that aims to solve the issues of records accessiblity and patient-hospital relations to help patients have an easier relationship and interaction with their healthcare providers.
+Health Hub Application helps patients upload their personal records and helps hospital staff and patients have better communication in terms of appointment booking.
+This will allow the staff to be able to receive emails and log the appointments without needing to call each and every client.
+As for the patients, they will have their documents with them at all times, so they would be easy to access.

 <p align="right">(<a href="#top">back to top</a>)</p>